AkaCoder404/AkaCoder404.github.io/_posts/2022-12-8-python-websockets-with-pynput.md

 export default App;
 ```

-`socket.addEventListener('open', function (event) {` occurs is activated wehn a connection is initiated.
+`socket.addEventListener('open', function (event) {` is activated wehn a connection is initiated.
 Again, we see the client send a "first connection" message to the server.
 There are better ways of giving specific ids to clients (for server to differentiate), but I did not implement it in this simple setup.
 Then the `socket.addEventListener("message", ({ data })` function handles incoming messages from the server.
 Often, we can use a simple switch statement to handle different types of messages from the server, perhaps to update different parts of the webpage.
 There is also a button that sends a message to the server to show that the conncetion is full-duplex (both ways).

 ### Websocket.py